 Generally speaking, we know some important things about how ESSA plans to turn over a good deal of educational accountability to states.
 However, in terms of federal guidelines and potential changes with incoming administration, much of the ambiguity remains to be cleared up.

 Looking to stay up-to-date with federal and state compliance standards?
+Want to understand the main benefits of compliance software for school districts?
 Learn how TransACT will work as your compliance partner in the months and years ahead.